 “When it comes to an online experience, students have expectations regarding technology.
 It’s my job to make sure our Global Campus meets them with learning experiences that are rich, flexible, and engaging,” Miller says.

-The Global Campus team is continually looking for ways to advance Davenport and its online offerings.
+As one of the first online colleges in Michigan, the Global Campus team is continually looking for ways to advance Davenport and its online offerings.
 Davenport University has long been a leader in online learning, having offered online college degrees for more than 20 years.

 “We can create better experiences, help more students achieve their education goals, and address barriers for students who haven’t had access to higher education before.” – Brian Miller, dean of the Global Campus for Davenport